top of page

 People thinking of keeping Hedgehogs as pets, need to realize that whereas a dog loves constant attention, a Hedgehog is far more likely to appreciate its own space. most simply don't like change and are often anti social, sometimes to the point that they prefer only to interact with one or two, human companions who they are familiar with.
 They are not usually the type of animal that you can teach to be obedient.
 They don't really care if you, their owner, is pleased or displeased with them and do not care how much you love it or how much it would mean to you, if he / she would love you back.
 It cares only cares about its own survival!

 It usually takes a bit of time for them to become accustomed to new people, but they are known to be able to form a bond with their caregivers.
 Constant attention, patience, and a lot of socialization, are the key to building a trusting relationship between you and a Hedgehog.
-Once a Hedgehog recognizes your voice, smells, and realizes that you are not a threat, it may look to you as a provider of food and as a safe place to be comfortable.
+Once a Hedgehog recognizes your voice, smells, and realizes that you are not a threat, it may look to you as a provider of food and as a safe place to be.

 Because some hedgehogs are known to be capable of bonding with their caregiver and because they are not as demanding as a dog or a cat, leads many people feeling that there is no better pet than a Hedgehog.
 Just because they are not as domesticated, as dogs and cats does not mean they will not make a nice pet.
 People living in small spaces and who prefer a pet that is undemanding, then this just may be the perfect type of pet for them!